Linda Pizzuti Henry

+Born into a wealthy family, Pizzuti graduated from the Massachusetts Institute of Technology in 2005 with a bachelor's degree in real estate development.
+She became an employee of her family's real estate business, named Pizzuti Development.

-Earlier in her career, she produced several stage plays before gaining wider recognition in 2013 with the film Lucky Them, which earned a nomination from the Georgia Film Critics Association.
-She has also co-produced a number of television programs, including NESN Clubhouse and NESN Next Producer, which aired for eight seasons.
-In 2015, she was executive producer of the documentary CodeGirl, directed by Lesley Chilcott.
-Pizzuti Henry has received multiple regional Emmy Awards and was also nominated for a Gotham TV Awards and an International Documentary Association Award for the series Murder in Boston: Roots, Rampage, and Reckoning.
+Pizzuti's film career began as a producer in 2013. she produced several stage plays before gaining wider recognition for the American comedy-drama film Lucky Them (2013), which earned a nomination from the Georgia Film Critics Association.
+She has also co-produced a number of television programs, including NESN Clubhouse (2014). and NESN Next Producer (2015), on the New England Sports Network which aired for eight seasons CodeGirl (2015).
+She received multiple regional Emmy Awards and was also nominated for a Gotham TV Awards and an International Documentary Association Award for the series Murder in Boston: Roots, Rampage, and Reckoning (2023).

 Early life and education

-Linda Karen Pizzuti was born on September 20, 1978, and grew up in Lynnfield, Massachusetts, in an Italian-American family.
-Her father, Donato Pizzuti, is an engineer, real estate investor, and developer who graduated from Northeastern University and owns Pizzuti Development, a company where her sisters Tina, Laura, and Donna are also employed.
-Pizzuti earned a Bachelor of Science degree from Babson College and later completed a master’s degree in Real Estate Development at the Massachusetts Institute of Technology (MIT).
+Linda Karen Pizzuti was born on September 20, 1978, in Lynnfield, Massachusetts.
+She is the youngest child of Donato and Marie Pizzuti.
+She is of Italian-American descent.
+She grew up with her older siblings, Tina, Laura, and Donna, in the Lynnfield neighbourhood.
+Donato Pizzuti is an engineer, real estate investor, and developer who graduated from Northeastern University and owns Pizzuti Development, a company where her sisters are also employed.

+Linda attended and earned a Bachelor of Science degree from Babson College and later completed a master’s degree in real estate development at the Massachusetts Institute of Technology (MIT) in 2005.

 Career

 Early career

 Pizzuti Henry began her professional career in real estate development, a field in which her father was also active.
-Her public profile increased following her marriage to John W. Henry, principal owner of Fenway Sports Group.
+Her public profile increased following her marriage to John W. Henry, principal owner of Fenway Sports Group, in 2009.
 She later assumed leadership roles within organizations affiliated with Henry.